-Students in 8th grade should attend any meetings with the Coach, parent(s), and guidance counselor.
-At these meetings, the Coach should discuss the student's progress as well as any issues occurring in the school.
-The team can then collaborate on a plan (with knowledge/ approval of the parent, who remains the primary decision-maker) to address any needs including improving attendance, grades, and behavior as well as ensuring that IEP services are being appropriately provided.
+Students in 8th grade should attend any meetings with the Middle School Education Specialist and guidance counselor.
+At these meetings, the Middle School Education Specialist should discuss the student's progress as well as any issues occurring in the school.
+The Middle School Education Specialist and counselor/teacher/service provider can then collaborate on a plan (with knowledge/ approval of the parent, who remains the primary decision-maker) to address any needs including improving attendance, grades, and behavior as well as ensuring that IEP services are being appropriately provided.

-Once these initial meetings have occurred and records have been obtained, the Coach should maintain regular contact with school staff and parent(s) to ensure the continued success of the students as well as follow up on progress towards goal achievement.
-Coaches may want to attend parent-teacher conferences with some families.
+Once these initial meetings have occurred and records have been obtained, the Middle School Education Specialist should maintain regular contact with school staff to ensure the continued success of the students as well as follow up on progress towards goal achievement.
+Specialists may want to attend parent-teacher conferences with some families and invite parents and foster parents to school visits and other meetings when appropriate.